7 Facts from our LifeDNA Review

 As observed, the reports are easy to read and straightforward.
 Although, unless you pay for the premium membership, this is the only report you will receive.

 Review of LifeDNA Privacy

 LifeDNA collects the information you provide when you sign up.
-This includes your email, address, health information, communication logs, and information collected by cookies on the site.
-Other Information is collected when you use the service, like the device type, IP, browser and its settings, mobile device specs, and some unique identifiers.
+This includes your email, address, health, communication logs, and data collected by cookies.

 The information LifeDNA collects from you is used to personalize the service and provide you feedback based on your DNA upload.
-But this information will also be used for marketing and to comply with applicable laws.
-They will share your data with vendors or other third parties that work directly with them.
-This information can also be shared with the purpose of research and analysis.
+But it will also be used for marketing and to comply with applicable laws.
+It will share your data with vendors or other third parties that work directly with it.
+This information can also be shared for research and analysis.

 Your data is protected from unauthorized processing.
-LifeDNA achieves this through a series of technical, administrative, and physical safeguards.
-People under age 18 cannot use the service.
+LifeDNA achieves this through technical, administrative, and physical safeguards.
+People under 18 cannot use the service.

 LifeDNA in the News

 Designing Health and Wellness Through DNA by Bianca Salonga on Forbes

 LifeDNA Hawaii researchers suspect DNA may contribute to COVID-19 symptoms by khon.

 Is understanding your DNA the key to losing weight?
 Testimonial article on weight loss planned from LifeDNA’s services on Daily Mail.